Vstorion/UNet-in-weizmann_horse/README.md

 ````

 ## Testing
-In order to get the results,you need to include your GTs in  `./predict/horse`,then run the following command to do segmentation:
+In order to get the results,don't need masks,you need to include your GTs in  `./predict/horse`,then run the following command to do segmentation:

     python predict.py